rcsfa-yakama-engagement/1-cre-knowledge.base/README.md

 # culturally-responsive-engagement
-Our repository to collect our experiences and analyze information related to our engagement activities with the Yakama Nation
+Correspond to the obsidian vault used to construct the knowledge base of the project.